OrchardCMS/OrchardCore/src/docs/reference/modules/Security/README.md

 ## Security Settings Configuration

-The `OrchardCore.Security` module allows the user to use configuration values to override the `AdminSettings` by calling `ConfigureSecuritySettings()` extention method.
+The `OrchardCore.Security` module allows the user to use configuration values to override the `AdminSettings` by calling `ConfigureSecuritySettings()` extension method.

 The following configuration values can be customized: